cwestin/drill-dev/cluster_host/README.txt

 ssh-keygen, so that a password is not required when logging in from one node to another in the cluster.
  - simple instructions here if you need them: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2
+   - make sure to give the master access to itself in this way as well

 (*) Steps for various directories: bin